jadc/notes/bio/2035ib/unit3.md

 * Dissolve in organic solvents
 * Once glycogen stores in the body are filled, ~~excess carbs~~ are stored as ~~fat~~.
 * Important for cell membranes, insulation against physical damage and temperature, carriers for vitamin A, D, E, and K, raw materials for hormone synthesis, etc...
-* `CHEM` Require a greater degree of oxidation compared to carbs, since cabs already have one oxygen for every carbon.
+* `CHEM` Require a greater degree of oxidation compared to carbs, since carbs already have one oxygen for every carbon.

 * A ~~**glycerol**~~ is an alcohol with ~~3 hydroxyl side groups~~.
 * A ~~**fatty acids**~~ is a carbon chain, usually with an ~~even number of carbons~~, and a ~~carboxyl group at the end~~.